-In her art practice she uses animation, digital media and sampled audio supplements with collages, monotypes and drawing.
+In her art practice, Khorramian uses animation, digital media, and sampled audio supplements with collages, monotypes, and drawing.
 Khorramian approaches her work as a series of experiments with the process of chance as a starting point for discovering possibilities of the unknown, whose details and outcomes she then investigates and repositions.
 In a vacillating process between macro and micro views of painted landscapes and incidental spaces, Khorramian integrates fiction with spectacle and theater to explore the transience of living matter and beings and its cycles of depletion and plenitude.